10 Lululemon Post-Holiday Specials That Are Too Good to Be True - E! Online

 Scroll below to check out our picks before time runs out!
 You have until 1/4 at 11 a.m.
 PST to score stylish Lululemon fits that will motivate you to tackle your 2022 goals no matter how big or small.

+We cannot believe the It Girl bag of the season is on sale!
+Not only will it keep all your must-haves safe, but you can go hands-free while hiking or running.

-Swiftly Tech Long Sleeve Shirt 2.0 (White, Black, Slate)
+Swiftly Tech Long Sleeve Shirt 2.0 (Select Colors)

 Made with fabric that perfectly skims to your body, this long sleeve shirt will allow you to focus on your workout.
 The best part?
 It has thumbholes!